You may sometimes need to switch to different Galaxy S22 Camera modes to get the perfect pictures or videos for the moment.

 You can also remove the button from the bar to the camera modes page.

-Once you finish the customisation, you MUST tap the Save button to save the change.
+Once you finish the customization, you MUST tap the Save button to save the change.
 Otherwise, all changes will be discarded.

 After tapping the Save button, you can see the Pro mode is next to the Video mode now.